 Not only is every Yes from 1999 still Yes today, seven of the Maybes and Nos were upgraded, and only one was downgraded.
 And on top of that, there are a lot of topics like neural networks that weren’t even worth adding to the list as a No that are an unambiguous Yes today.

 In 1999, I was taking the SATs and applying to colleges.
 Today, I’m not really all that far into my career, and the landscape has changed substantially; many previously impractical academic topics are now widely used in industry.
 I probably have twice again as much time until the end of my career and things are changing faster now than they were in 1999.
 After reviewing Lampson’s 1999 talk, I’m much more optimistic about research areas that haven’t yielded much real-world impact (yet), like capability based computing and fancy type systems.
 It seems basically impossible to predict what areas will become valuable over the next thirty years.

-Thanks to Seth Holloway, Leah Hanson, Ian Whitlock, Lindsey Kuper, Chris Ball, Steven McCarthy, David Wragg and Alex Clemmer for comments/discussion.
+Thanks to Seth Holloway, Leah Hanson, Ian Whitlock, Lindsey Kuper, Chris Ball, Steven McCarthy, Joe Wilder, David Wragg and Alex Clemmer for comments/discussion.